Objectionable definition

 Objectionable in this agreement means material that deals with matters such as sex, cruelty, or violence in such a manner that is likely to be injurious to the good of students or incompatible with a school environment.
 This intended to be inclusive of the definition uses in the films, videos, and publications classification act 1993.
 Additional information can be found on NetSafe’s website www.netsafe.org.nz/ua

-Objectionable means any activity or material that: (a) is libelous or defamatory, disparaging, pornographic, sexually explicit, unlawful or plagiarized; (b) a reasonable person would consider harassing, abusive, threatening, harmful, vulgar, profane, obscene, excessively violent, racially, ethnically or otherwise objectionable or offensive in any way; (c) constitutes a breach of any person’s privacy or publicity rights, a misrepresentation of facts, hate speech or an infringement of any third party’s intellectual property rights of any kind, including without limitation, copyright, patent, trademark, industrial design, trade secret, confidentiality or moral rights; (d) violates or encourages others to violate any applicable law; (e) would have material or adverse effect (1) on the reputation or business of Landlord or Xxxx Xxxxxxx Life Insurance Company or (2) on the reputation of the Building or (3) on the goodwill associated with the Marks; or (f) would be materially detrimental to the marketing or leasing of the Building.
+Objectionable means any activity or material that: (a) is libelous or defamatory, disparaging, pornographic, sexually explicit, unlawful or plagiarized; (b) a reasonable person would consider harassing, abusive, threatening, harmful, vulgar, profane, obscene, excessively violent, racially, ethnically or otherwise objectionable or offensive in any way; (c) constitutes a breach of any person’s privacy or publicity rights, a misrepresentation of facts, hate speech or an infringement of any third party’s intellectual property rights of any kind, including without limitation, copyright, patent, trademark, industrial design, trade secret, confidentiality or moral rights; (d) violates or encourages others to violate any applicable law; or (e) would have a material adverse effect (1) on the reputation or business of Landlord or Xxxx Xxxxxxx Life Insurance Company or (2) on the reputation of the Building or (3) on the goodwill associated with the Marks or (f) would be materially detrimental to the marketing or leasing of the Building.

 Objectionable in relation to publications means a publication that describes, depicts, expresses, or otherwise deals with matters such as sex, horror, crime, cruelty, or violence in such a manner that the availability of the publication is